How to monitor app protection policies

 - Checked in: The policy was deployed to the user, and the app was used in the work context at least once.

-- Not checked in: The policy was deployed to the user, but the app has not been used in the work context since then.
+- Not checked in: The policy was deployed to the user, but the app hasn't been used in the work context since then.

 - Last Sync: When the app was last synced with Intune.

-- The App Protection Policy exportable .csv report will have the newest time within 1 minute (usual; minimum) to 30 minutes (the maximum SLA actually provided by SQL aggregation used by Intune Reporting).
+- The App Protection Policy exportable .csv report has the newest time, within 1 minute (minimum) to 30 minutes (maximum).

-- The User status report will have the newest time instantly.
+- The User status report has the newest time instantly.

-For example, consider a targeted, and licensed end user that launches a protected app at 12:00 PM:
+For example, consider a targeted and licensed user who launches a protected app at 12:00 PM:

-- If this is a sign in for the first time, that means the end user was logged out before (not active use), which would mean they didn't have an app instance registration with Intune.
-Once they sign in, they'll get a new app instance registration and be checked-in immediately pending no connectivity issues; with the same time delays listed above for future check-ins.
-Thus, the Last Sync time would report as 12:00 PM in the User status report, and 12:01 PM (or 12:30 PM worst case) App Protection Policy report.
+- If this is a sign in for the first time, that means the user was signed out before, and doesn't have an app instance registration with Intune.
+After the user signs in, the user gets a new app instance registration, and can be checked-in immediately (with the same time delays listed previously for future check-ins).
+Thus, the Last Sync time is 12:00 PM in the User status report, and 12:01 PM (or 12:30 PM at latest) in the App Protection Policy report.